Russia

 Commercial Service Status, U.S. Sanctions and Export Controls on Russia

 The U.S. Commercial Service Russia suspended operations on July 15, 2021, due to the Russian government’s ban on locally employed staff.
-While the Commerce Department hopes to re-open its Moscow, Russia office in the future, Russia’s invasion of Ukraine on February 24, 2022, has severely affected bilateral commercial relations.
+Russia’s invasion of Ukraine on February 24, 2022, has severely affected bilateral commercial relations.

-These new sanctions and export controls have significant implications for U.S. exporters working in the Russian market.
+These sanctions and export controls, which continue to expand, have significant implications for U.S. exporters working in the Russian market.
 The Office of Russia, Ukraine, and Eurasia (ORUE) is available for consultations about USG informational resources available to U.S. companies.
 Please contact Policy Team Lead Tanner Johnson and Russia Desk Officer Agnes Pawelkowska for more information.

 Featured Market Intelligence